homiermorphism/react-library/README.md

 # Coming Soon

-1. Edit a book
+- Edit a book

-2. More form options (read/in progress/unread, rating, etc.)
+- More form options (read/in progress/unread, rating, etc.)

-3. Sorting (done)

-4. Reverse sorting
+- Reverse sorting

-5. Clear library button
+- Clear library button

-6. Favorite a book
+- Favorite a book

-7. Animations in CSS (when adding a book, when changing the status)
+- Animations in CSS (when adding a book, when changing the status)

+# Needs Fixing

+- Styling of dropdown

+- Status button on form